0racle/raku-File-Stat/README.md

 SYNOPSIS
 ========

-Implements a File::Stat class, and a `stat` function that will return a File::Stat object;
+Implements a File::Stat class, and an exportable `stat` function that will return a File::Stat object.

 This object has methods that return the similarly named structure field name from the `stat(2)` function; namely: `dev`, `ino`, `mode`, `nlink`, `uid`, `gid`, `rdev`, `size`, `atime`, `mtime`, `ctime`, `blksize`, and `blocks`.